 James Hautman In 1989, at the age of 25, Jim became the youngest artist in history to win the prestigious Federal Duck Stamp Contest.
 In 1994 he not only took first prize but he set a new record by receiving a perfect judges score as well as the distinguished People's Choice Award.
 Jim has gone on to captured top honors in the Federal contest in 1998, 2010, 2016 and in 2021.

-Robert Hautman's achievements are numerous, including winning the 2001 and the 1997 Federal Duck Stamp contests.
-In 1995, and again in 2010 he finished second only to his younger brother Jim.
+Robert Hautman's achievements include winning the 1997, 2001and 2017 Federal Duck Stamp contests.
 His designs were selected for the 1995 Minnesota Pheasant Stamp, the 1997, 1992 and 1988 Minnesota Duck Stamps, the 1989 Nevada Duck Stamp, the 2011 Texas Duck Stamp and many other state stamps.